JohannesLorenz/lmms-wiki/Debugging-LMMS.md

 (gdb)
 ```

-Generally, the most useful bit of debugging information you can obtain here is a stack trace, which illustrates the exact code path the program took which led to the crash.
+Generally, the most useful bit of debugging information you can obtain here is a stack trace, which illustrates the exact code path the program took that led to the crash.
 To do that, type 'backtrace' at the prompt and hit enter.

 ```
 (gdb) backtrace